-Welcome!
 Geographic Information Systems and other mapping tools will help you locate, present, analyze, and interact with data that is geographically referenced.
-These tools are used in many fields such as environmental studies, geography/geology, natural resources management, census data/demographics, public health, economics, history, and much, much more.
-To get a sense of the broad reach of this methodology, visit our Map Site of the Month page (and come back for a new, fascinating site every month!).
+These tools are used in many fields such as environmental studies, geography, geology, natural resources management, demographics, public health, economics, history, and much, much more.

-Do you have data of your own that you'd like to map?
-If you have a list of locations and would like to create points with pop-ups, then one easy option is to use Google Maps or Google Earth.
-Here's a page of Google resources, including links to helpful web services and very informative blogs and tutorials.
+If you have a list of locations and would like to create points with pop-ups, then one easy option is to use Google Maps (which can be shared just like any other Google file).
+Here's a page of Google resources, including links to useful tools and informative tutorials.
 In order to use your Hamilton Gmail account for Google Maps, please see Accessing Google Maps at Hamilton.
-For more complex mapping efforts which are still within Google, you can try Spreadsheet Mapper or Fusion Tables.